Novak Djokovic: Coaching and personal team

 Djokovic has worked with numerous coaches, trainers, and advisors throughout his career.
 His earliest mentors were Jelena Genčić and Nikola Pilić, whom he credits as foundational influences in his development.
 Genčić coached him in Belgrade from 1993 to 1999, while Pilić worked with him in Munich from 1999 to 2003.

 In 2004 and 2005, he was coached by Dejan Petrović, during which time he rose from outside the top 300 to inside the top 100.
 From late 2005 to mid-2006, he briefly worked with Riccardo Piatti, before parting ways due to scheduling conflicts.

 From 2006 to 2017, Djokovic's main coach was Marián Vajda, who became a long-time collaborator.
 During this period, he also worked occasionally with specialists such as Mark Woodforde (2007) and Todd Martin (2009–2010).

 Djokovic's physical team included physiotherapist Miljan Amanović, fitness coach Ronen Bega (until 2009), and Austrian trainer Gebhard Phil-Gritsch from 2009 onward.

 In 2008, he began working with Italian agent Edoardo Artaldi, who, alongside his wife Elena Capellaro, managed Djokovic's affairs and logistics.
 Their professional relationship lasted until 2023, despite occasional tensions, such as during the final of the 2023 Adelaide International 1 – Men's singles.

 Nutritionist Igor Četojević joined the team in 2010 and helped reform Djokovic's diet, contributing to his physical transformation.
+Boris Bošnjaković, who had been a regular team member since 2023 took on the head coach job fully in 2025.